studersi/test-4/Tutorial-01-README.md

 * Connection #0 to host localhost left intact
 ```

 In the _body_ the server repeats the information about the request sent to it as intended.
 In fact, the lines are identical here.
 We are thus able to confirm that nothing has happened to the request in transit.
 If however we had passed through one or more interposed proxy servers, then there would be additional _header_ lines that we would also be able to see as a _client_.
-At a later point we will become familiar with a powerful tool for debugging.
+At a later point we will become familiar with more powerful tools for debugging.
 Nevertheless, we don’t want to completely ignore the _TRACE_ method.

 Don’t forget to turn _TraceEnable_ off again.